mdonabella/mdonabella.github.io/_pages/projects.md

 Keywords: *disability, technofuturism, ableism, technoableism, technology, pandemic*

 ### Datasets & Presentations
 In the folder [linked here](https://drive.google.com/drive/folders/1yQ5pOPB78vnxlEBuU71tf3PTyRzRLxvW?usp=sharing) you will find two datasets: one containing data and metadata scraped from the Twitter API and one containing metadata scraped from TikTok using the [Pyktok Module](https://github.com/dfreelon/pyktok) created by Deen Freelon.
-You will also find a Google Slides containing the presentation version of my project.
+You will also find a Slides presentation containing a simplified breakdown of the project and my preliminary findings.

 ### Bibliography